relativitydev/relativity-import-samples/README.md

         // destination workspace artifact Id.
         const int workspaceId = 1000000;

- - Updated other Ids related to your workspace - productionSetsArtifactId , rootFolderId,rdoArtifactTypeID.
+ - Update other Ids related to your workspace - productionSetsArtifactId , rootFolderId,rdoArtifactTypeID.
 They are required only by specific samples.
  - Update const which defines the path to the load file (e.g. const string  loadFile01Path) according to the location where you copied sample data.